Degree Requirements

 Certification in CT

 To be recommended for certification in CT, candidates must successfully complete all program requirements, be in good standing, and pass all assessments mandated by the Connecticut State Department of Education (CSDE) such as licensure exams.
 CSDE assessment requirements (e.g. Praxis® II) vary by certification area.
-For more information, please visit CSDE website: https://portal.ct.gov/sdecertification/Knowledge-Base/Articles/Resources/Assessments/What-assessments-are-required-for-CT-educators?language=en_US.
+For more information, please visit the CSDE website: https://portal.ct.gov/sdecertification/Knowledge-Base/Articles/Resources/Assessments/What-assessments-are-required-for-CT-educators?language=en_US.

 Please note, candidates must meet the certification requirements in effect on the date the CSDE receives the certification application.
 If CSDE regulations change, candidates may need to meet the new requirements in order to be eligible for certification.
 Candidates are responsible for familiarizing themselves with Connecticut's teacher certification regulations and keeping abreast of changes to those regulations.
 Certification news and alerts are available on the Connecticut State Department of Education website.